yandthj/HPC/docs/Documentation/Applications/LBMcfd.md

 $ bash
 ```

-Get the stable and development version of marbles
+Get the stable and development version of MARBLES
 ```
 $ cd /projects/<projectname>/<username>/marblesLBM
 $ git clone https://github.com/NREL/marbles.git
 $ git clone https://github.com/nileshsawant/marblesThermal
 ```

-To install the latest development version of marbles, the code has to be built on a GPU login node.
+To install the latest development version of MARBLES, the code has to be built on a GPU login node.
 Please do the following:
 ```
 $ ssh -X <username>@kestrel-gpu.hpc.nrel.gov
 $ module load PrgEnv-gnu/8.5.0